 Both Uganda Wildlife Authority (UWA) and RDB allow individuals to purchase multiple gorilla permits, subject to availability.
 If you’re interested in going on multiple gorilla treks, you can purchase two permits depending on your budget and availability.
 This will enable you to trek gorillas twice on a single safari trip.

 While it is possible to purchase your own gorilla permits directly from Uganda Wildlife Authority (UWA) or Rwanda Development Board (RDB, most tourists choose to use the services of local tour operators to handle the permit process for them.
 This can help to streamline the process and allow the operator to handle any necessary rescheduling and advise on the best trailheads for multiple gorilla treks.

-One tour operator that offers this service is Trek Africa Tours, which charges a 30% fee for the service.
+One tour operator that offers this service is Trek Africa Expeditions, which charges a 30% fee for the service.
 Sometimes the permits may not be available directly from UWA or RDB but the tour operator may have additional ones available to serve the customer needs.

 Uganda has five starting points for gorilla treks, allowing visitors to choose from different sections of Bwindi Impenetrable Forest.
 There are 19 gorilla groups available for tourism, and the park is divided to make it more convenient for tourists.
 In contrast, Rwanda has just one trailhead from which all 10 available gorilla groups for tourism can be accessed.